sniperclub01/sniperclub01/README.md

 ## What I’m Working On

-- **VR Products**: Currently Developing sellable Unity Assets for "VRChat".
-Code is privatized, product will eventually be showcased.
+- **VR Products**: Currently Developing sellable Unity Assets for the game "VRChat".
+Code is privatized, product will eventually be showcased when Soba SDK is released.
-- **Various Software Engineering Projects**: Building and maintaining Java-based applications, enhancing performance with modern tools and methodologies.
 - **LLM Softwares**: Currently working on a personal Large Language Model (LLM) to see what all the fuss is about.
 - **Party RSVP Webpage**: Party RSVP/Hosting webservice.
 Working with Node.js and Angular systems on an S3 Bucket and RESTful API designs.
 MongoDB for database management and Twilio for notifications.